natescherer/postmodern-repo-copiertemplate/{{cookiecutter.repo_name}}/CONTRIBUTING.md

 For non-security bugs, please open a GitHub issue with the "bug" label containing the following information:

-> 1. What OS and PowerShell version are you using?
+> 1. What platform are you running on (and what are relevant tool versions, if applicable)?
 > 1. What did you do?
 > 1. What did you expect to see?
 > 1. What did you see instead?